skip to content

 Communities

-Second Harvest rescued and redistributed good surplus food in over 900 communities in Canada.
+Second Harvest rescued and redistributed good surplus food in 861 communities in Canada.

 Food donors